 What is involved in the application process?

-Applicants will apply using the form available from the externship website.
+Applicants will apply using the form available through Handshake.

 How are student interests matched with available host sites?